herudi/ops-error/README.md

 - Easy to use.
 - Easy configuration.
-- Add custom error.
+- Custom throw error.
-- Add custom throw error.
+- Support Commonjs, ES6+ and Typescript.
-- support commonjs, esm and typescript.
+- Support expressJS, koa, fastify and other framework nodejs.

 ## Installation